 A person may abstain from voting this time around simply because they don’t like either of the candidates.
 But that doesn’t mean they have rejected the system of a government run by individuals who won election.

-Whether you are promoting a candidate, or are apathetic about the candidates but believe in the process, unless you make clear that you are separate from the system, you are the system.
+You may be promoting a candidate; or you may be less than thrilled with any of the candidates but believe in the process, so you vote for the 'lesser of two evils'.
+In either case, until you separate yourself from the system, you are the system.

 A renowned scholar of the 19th century, Herbert Spencer, noted that whether a person votes for the winning candidate, votes for a losing candidate, or abstains from voting, he will be “deemed to have consented to the rule” of the winning candidate because of his tacit approval of the system.